Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 ## Finding the Serial Port

-Most UART ports I've found in commercial products are between 4 and 6 pins, usually neatly aligned and sometimes marked in the PCB's silk mask somehow.
+Most UART ports I've found in commercial products are between 4 and 6 pins, usually neatly aligned and sometimes marked in the PCB's silkscreen somehow.
 They're not for end users, so they almost never have pins or connectors attached.

 After taking a quick look at the board, 2 sets of unused pads call my atention